 Where to Stay

-- The Hoxton Hotel – set in classic Amsterdam canal houses, The Hoxton hosts weekly events and has a trendy bar that’s worth visiting even if you aren’t staying the night.
+The Hoxton Hotel – $$$ – this trendy hotel hosts weekly events and has an upbeat bar and restaurant that’s worth visiting even if you aren’t staying the night.
+Opt to pay a bit extra for a canal view – you won’t regret it!

 Where to Eat